 The controversial Nativity that has turned Joseph, Mary and Jesus into a separated migrant family

-Without a Christmas Star to guide them and locked in separate cages, this is the particular social Bethlehem of a California Methodist church.
+The protest from a California Methodist church locked the three Christmas figures in separate cages and without a star to guide them.

-"What if this family were to seek refuge in our country today?" asked Rev. Karen Clark Ristine, referring to the biblical story of Jesus, Mary, and Joseph she had just shared in a Facebook post.
+"What if this family were to seek refuge in our country today?" asked Rev. Karen Clark Ristine in a Facebook post, referring to the biblical story of Jesus, Mary, and Joseph.

-The minister of the United Methodist Church of Claremont, California, was thus in step with the criticism received by her "shocking" –and some think that "opportunist"– Nativity: The Separated and Caged Holy Family; a metaphor for the asylum seekers on the border between Mexico and the United States.
-And it's not hard to imagine...
-At least as Ristine explains:
+The minister of the United Methodist Church of Claremont, California, was thus in-step with the criticism received by her "shocking" –and some think "opportunist"– Nativity: The Separated and Caged Holy Family exhibit; a metaphor for the asylum seekers on the border between Mexico and the United States.
+And it's not hard to imagine... at least as Ristine explains:

 The Baby behind the fence of a Border Patrol detention center, like the more than 5,500 minors who have already been separated from their parents; Joseph and Mary also isolated.
 They may never see each other again.